oliverjam/learn-form-validation/README.md

 1. Both values are present
 1. The email value is a valid email address
-1. The password contains at least one number and letter, and is at least 8 characters long
+1. The password contains at least one number, and is at least 8 characters long

 Before we actually implement validation we need to make sure the user is aware of the requirements.
 There's nothing more frustrating than trying to guess what you need to do to be able to submit a form.